 2. Roland TT-99

-Roland is “responsible” for numerous highly sought after record players, and I’m presenting you their TT-99 Special turntable.
+Roland is “responsible” for numerous highly sought-after record players, and I’m presenting you their TT-99 Special turntable.
 It looks modern and expensive, although it doesn’t cost a fortune – in fact, it might be the best turntable under $300 ever made.

-It comes supplied with a brushless motor which boasts a nearly soundless method of operation (the attribute “nearly” is fitting due to the direct drive performance) which offers plenty of reliability on top of the granted convenience.
+It comes supplied with a brushless motor that boasts a nearly soundless method of operation (the attribute “nearly” is fitting due to the direct drive performance) which offers plenty of reliability on top of the granted convenience.
 You’ll be able to play your 33 1/3, 45 and 78 rotations per minute records on it – that’s plenty of versatility to go about, considering that I was after best-sounding turntables in the first place.

 The S-shaped tonearm is onboard – it’s extremely accurate when digging deep into the grooves of your records and it’s fairly balanced for a budget record player.
 Lastly, Rolan’ds TT-99 special might cost just a bit more than my previous pick (Fluance RT81), but its value is exceptionally high – the sound quality is simply amazing, tracking is sharp, and the overall quality of features can’t be higher.